tibordp/terraform-hcloud-dualstack-k8s/README.md

 The generated join configuration will be valid for 10 years, after which the bootstrap token will need to be regenerated (but you should probably rebuild the cluster with something better by then).

 See [example](./examples/cloud_init.tf) for how it can be used to manage worker separately from this module.

+## Using Hetzner Cloud private networks

+This module can be configured to use Hetzner Cloud private networks by specifying `use_hcloud_network`, `hcloud_network_id` and `hcloud_subnet_id` variables.
+In this case native routing will be used for IPv4 traffic and Wigglenet overlay will only be used for IPv6 traffic (Hetnzer private networks are IPv4-only).
+Note that Hetzner private networks [are not encrypted](https://docs.hetzner.com/cloud/networks/faq#is-traffic-inside-hetzner-cloud-networks-encrypted), just segregated.

+See [example](./examples/private_network.tf) for more details.

 ## Caveats